 What are the must-do activities for a shorter trip?

-“The perfect week in Goa, would include days spent doing absolutely nothing on the beach, a couple of days visiting the gorgeous churches, a day of shopping, stopping for lunch or coffee at a pretty patio under the spreading trees, and evenings sampling the wonderful cuisine at all the different restaurants, some with the best sunset views.”
+“The perfect holiday in Goa, would include days spent doing absolutely nothing on the beach, a couple of days visiting the gorgeous churches, a day of shopping, stopping for lunch or coffee at a pretty patio under the spreading trees, and evenings sampling the wonderful cuisine at all the different restaurants, some with the best sunset views.”

 Feature images © cinoby/iStock; Sisoje/iStock; Jedraszak/iStock